docker-flow/docker-flow-proxy/docs/swarm-mode-stack.md

     external: true
 ```

 The stack defines two services (`main` and `db`).
 They will communicate with each other through the `default` network that will be created automatically by the stack.
 Since the `main` service is an API, it should be accessible through the proxy, so we're attaching `proxy` network as well.
-The `main` service defines four service labels.
+The `main` service defines three service labels.
 They are the same labels you used in the [Running Docker Flow Proxy In Swarm Mode With Automatic Reconfiguration](swarm-mode-auto.md) tutorial.

 !!! tip
     Don't confuse **service** with **container** labels.
 The syntax is the same with the difference that service labels are inside the `deploy` section. *Docker Flow Swarm Listener* supports only service labels.